tubemogul/puppet-aerospike/README.markdown

 configuration file.

 This parameter is a hash table with:
-    - the log file path as key (Log file must be an absolute path.)
+    * the log file path as key (Reminder: Log file must be an absolute path.)
-    - an array with the definition of all the contexts definitions as value
+    * an array with the definition of all the contexts definitions as value

 The default value is:

 ```
 {
   '/var/log/aerospike/aerospike.log' => [ 'any info', ],